you think: if I merely bury this bitxch

 in your marital bed //

-until she’s dead
+until she’s betrayed, and dead.

-you cremate her in your pristine oven
+you decide what to cremate her in your pristine oven,

-collect her charred bones,
+then collect her charred bones,

 grind them to ash with your mortar and pestle from Sur La Table